ZettaScaleLabs/ros-z/README.md

 **Note on `ros-z-msgs`:** This package can build without ROS installed!
-When ROS is not available, it automatically falls back to using bundled message definitions from the roslibrust repository.
+When ROS is not available, it automatically falls back to using bundled message definitions from the roslibrust git dependency.
 The build system searches for ROS packages in this order:

 1. System ROS installation (via `AMENT_PREFIX_PATH` or `CMAKE_PREFIX_PATH`)
 2. Common ROS installation paths (`/opt/ros/{rolling,jazzy,iron,humble}`)
-3. Local roslibrust checkout (`../../roslibrust/assets/`)
-4. Roslibrust git dependency (`~/.cargo/git/checkouts/roslibrust-*/assets/`)
+3. Roslibrust git dependency (`~/.cargo/git/checkouts/roslibrust-*/assets/`)

 This allows `ros-z-msgs` to generate message types even in environments without ROS 2 installed.
 The default `common_interfaces` feature includes `std_msgs`,